Eugene McCarthy: Personal life

-McCarthy and his wife, Abigail Quigley McCarthy, had five children, Christopher Joseph (April 30, 1946 – April 30, 1946), Ellen Anne, Mary Abigail (April 29, 1949 – July 28, 1990), Michael Benet, and Margaret Alice.
+McCarthy and his wife, Abigail Quigley McCarthy, had five children.

-In 1969, McCarthy separated from his wife after 24 years of marriage, but the two never divorced.
+In 1969, McCarthy separated from his wife after 24 years of marriage, but they never divorced.
 The children stayed with their mother after the separation.
-According to McCarthy biographer Dominic Sandbrook, McCarthy was involved in a romantic relationship with CBS News correspondent Marya McLaughlin that lasted until McLaughlin's death in 1998.
+According to McCarthy biographer Dominic Sandbrook, McCarthy had a romantic relationship with CBS News correspondent Marya McLaughlin that lasted until McLaughlin's death in 1998.

+McCarthy's niece Mary Beth was married to folk singer Peter Yarrow.

 Death and legacy

 McCarthy died of complications from Parkinson's disease at age 89 on December 10, 2005, in a retirement home in Georgetown, Washington, D.C., where he had lived for the previous few years.
 Former President Bill Clinton gave his eulogy.

 Following his death the College of Saint Benedict and Saint John's University renamed their Public Policy Center the Eugene J. McCarthy Center for Public Policy.
 The Democratic party memorialized his death during the 2008 Democratic National Convention in Denver, Colorado, on August 28, 2008.
 The memorial included pictures of several prominent Democrats who had died during the four-year period since the 2004 Convention displayed on a large screen.
 During McCarthy's tribute, the screen displaying his photograph mistakenly left off his first name but included his middle name, calling him "Senator Joseph McCarthy"; Joseph McCarthy was a notable Republican Senator from Wisconsin famous for his anti-Communist campaigning and sparring with journalist Edward R. Murrow.

 In 2009, his alma mater, St. John's University, honored McCarthy by establishing the Eugene McCarthy Distinguished Public Service Award.

-McCarthy's files as U.S. congressman (Democratic Farmer-Labor) from Minnesota's 4th district (1949–1958) and as U.S. senator from Minnesota (1959–1970) are available at the Minnesota History Center for research.
+McCarthy's files as U.S. congressman (Democratic Farmer-Labor) from Minnesota's 4th district (1949–1959) and as U.S. senator from Minnesota (1959–1971) are available at the Minnesota History Center for research.
 They include executive files, general files, legislative files, personal files, political and campaign (including senatorial, vice presidential, and presidential) files, public relations files, sound and visual materials (with photographs), and speeches.